ElaineArchbold/DataCentricProject/README.md

 For this project, I created a website around the book ‘Mrs Hinch, the Activity Journal’.
 ‘Mrs Hinch’ is Sophie Hinchliffe.
 She has a huge online following, particularly on Instagram and YouTube.
 She is ALL about cleaning.
 She shares cleaning tips and hacks with her followers, and has released a book, and now an Activity Journal where people can write down their to-do lists, shopping lists and cleaning tips or hacks.

 ## UX
 My goal in the design was to create a very user friendly site where users could access everything to do with Mrs Hinch in one place.

 I kept the Navbar and footer simple, and the lightbox on the inspiration page gives an overall gallery view before an image is selected, which is when the lightbox effect kicks in.
 The images used are from unsplash.com, but these could be replaced with professional photos of Mrs Hinch’s home.

 *User A – wants to create their tailor made Mrs Hinch shopping list, and either print it to take it shopping with them, or use the app while they are out and about.
 On the home page, as you scroll past the opening paragraph, there is a shopping list containing all of the Mrs Hinch must-have items.
+There are javascript functios written to save items or unsave them, as the user clicks on the checkbox.

 *User B – wants to create and up-date an online cleaning to-do list.
 In the To-Do page, I have created a To-Do list, using MongoDB where the user can add, edit, update and remove items from their to-do list.
 They can use this list directly on the website and edit it as they go.